-You can start the course in October, February, or May at one of the full course days, depending on what works best for you.
+You can start the three times a year one of the full course days, depending on what works best for you.
 It is handy to plan the chance to test your project work in its real setting in the second half of the course, so depending on when you have teaching opportunities.

 During the course, you participate in four workshops of your choice, which give input and support to your project.
 You can also request a supervision-session.
 You attend your second full course day halfway the course for presenting your progress, getting and giving inspiration, supervision, and peer feedback.
 Here it's safe to try things out and make mistakes.
 In the second half, you test your project in its authentic setting and tweak your designs.
 On the third course day you give the end presentation of your project.
 After these three course days and four workshops, you will get your certificate of participation.

 We offer a menu of workshops throughout the year.
 You choose the four workshops that help you best in your project and development process.
 The menu items, their order, and the frequency of certain workshops can change per year, based on popular demand, new requests, and insights that come up during the course days.
 We invite you to share any wishes you have during the course days.

 Bodies in the Classroom - The impact of body language and positioning while teaching

 Please?
 Now!
 Here... - Interacting with your audience and teaching materials

 Power to the Point - Why, when, and how to use Powerpoint (and other presentation software)

 I'm Only Human... and an academic - Ethical aspects and the importance of relations.

 A picture says more than a thousand words - Communicating for learning by visuals and aesthetics

 De-Stereotyping (they/their) - Inclusive language in speech and written text